nus-cs2113-AY2122S2/tp/docs/DeveloperGuide.md

 * Test Case: `edit mod CS2113T -d "Changed"` <br>
   Expected: The description of `CS2113T` is set to `Changed`.
 * Test Case: `edit mod CS2113T -t "2 hours"` <br>
   Expected: The module remains unchanged.
-Error details in the message shows that the module description is missing.
+Error details in the message shows that `-t` is an invalid flag.

 <br>